Understanding your Mastercard® statement and how to pay it

 - i.
 Alternatively, from the More menu, tap Manage contacts

 - ii.
 In the Payees tab, tap +Add payee

 - In the Search for payees field, type "ATB"

 - On the Add Payee screen, enter your Account number

 - A short version of the payee name will be applied automatically; you can enter an optional Nickname if you prefer

 - Tap Add

-- If you’ve enrolled in Enhanced Security, you may be challenged to verify your identity
+- If you’ve enrolled in two-factor authentication, you may be challenged to verify your identity

 - Note that if you've paid a bill at one of our branches or with our Client Care team over the phone, ATB Personal should reflect any payees you added through these channels